RENCI/ctmd-dashboard/README.md

 #### Production

+The production environment looks for a database on the host machine, so ensure that is configured and running first.
+Then supply the necessary credentials to the environment variables file, `.env.`.

 ##### Prerequisites

 The production server will employ basic http authentication.
 For this, we'll need a password file, and Docker will look for the file `frontend/.htpasswd`.
 You can copy the sampel password file `frontend/.htpasswd.sample` to that location.
 Its contains usernames and hashed passwords, as the sample file illustrates.
-To generate the hashed password, use a tool like `htpasswd` from `apache2-utils`.
+To generate the hashed password, use a tool like `htpasswd` from `apache2-utils` or `httpd-tools`.
 To use `htpasswd`, navigate into `frontend/` and execute `htpasswd -c ./.htpasswd [username]`.
 Then you'll be prompted to enter a password twice.

 The entire interaction shows output like the following.